 MUST validate that the amount

 being transferred doesn't exceed the unfrozen amount (which is the difference between the current balance and the frozen balance).
-Additionally it MUST perform an isUserAllowed
+Additionally it SHOULD perform an isUserAllowed

 check on the from